Disney is no stranger to lawsuits, but things don’t always work out so well for the Mouse.

 And that’s a look at 4 cases where Disney was sued and LOST.
 Despite it being a powerful company with plenty of resources, Disney is subject to the law.
 Sometimes the legal battles they’re involved in will benefit them, while other times Disney may come out the loser.

+We’ll be keeping an eye on this situation as it develops, so stay tuned for more.
 To read more about lawsuits Disney has been or is currently involved in, click the links below:

 - Lawsuit filed against Disney over Genie+ system